alexeadem/qbo-docs/docs/README.md

 > Designed for AI and ML

-Delivering bare metal with the flexibility of the cloud, qbo Kubernetes excels in handling compute-intensive workloads demanding high performance and low latency, such as databases, AI/ML models, and various real-time applications.
-If your user experience and business success hinge on achieving high performance and low latency, leveraging bare metal for your Kubernetes clusters supported by qbo technology should be a strategic consideration.
+Delivering bare metal with the flexibility of the cloud, QBO excels in handling compute-intensive workloads demanding high performance and low latency, such as databases, AI/ML models, and various real-time applications.
+If your user experience and business success hinge on achieving high performance and low latency, leveraging bare metal for your Kubernetes clusters and compute instances supported by qbo technology should be a strategic consideration.

 > Pure containers

-QBO operates as an AsyncAPI that oversees Docker-in-Docker (DinD) Kubernetes clusters.
+QBO operates as an AsyncAPI that oversees Kubernetes-in-Docker (KinD) deployments in QBO Kubernetes Engine (QKE).
 In this unique setup, the traditional notion of a Kubernetes node, typically associated with a virtual or physical machine, is redefined as a Docker container within the QBO framework.
 Containerd runs within Docker in the QBO environment, facilitating the deployment of an entire Kubernetes infrastructure as a self-contained process directly on the hardware.
+Similarly, QBO AsyncAPI empowers Docker-in-Docker (DinD) deployments for compute instances, eliminating the necessity for conventional virtualization methods.

 > Metal Performance